 Harding Academy has set in place a summer reading program for all lower school students.
 Each grade level has one required book to be read.
 An assignment is to be completed and returned to the teacher the first day of school.
 The information in this assignment will be used to create a fun project during the first weeks of school.
+The book will need to be reviewed or reread within the 2 weeks before school starts in order to perform well on the comprehension assessment that will be given the first Friday of the school year.
 See the attached pages for the summer reading assignment.